halilozel1903/HuaweiMapKitApp/README.md

 ```
 <br>

-- Make map settings in the `MainActivity` class.
+- Make map settings in the `MainActivity.kt`.
 Add a static location information and marker to the map.

 ```kotlin
 class MainActivity : AppCompatActivity(), OnMapReadyCallback {